andyfitzsuse/andyfitz.github.io/posts/essential-svg-tools.md

 ## [SVG Path Editor](https://yqnn.github.io/svg-path-editor/)

 I use this now more than even [Inkscape](http://www.inkscape.org/) for simple illustrations, and I really wish the preview would let me add my CSS.
 But still, this thing is pure GOLD!
 When finishing an illustration I often return to this tool and go path by path to reduce unnessecary coordinates and operators.
 Stealing a few decimals here and there, replacing cubic bezier path operators with more optimal ones like quadratics or arcs.

-SVG path editor will dramatically improve your understanding of the SVG path system
+SVG path editor will dramatically improve your understanding of the SVG path system.
+Also try out this [SVG path visualizer](https://svg-path-visualizer.netlify.app/#M5%208.5l3-4c2-3-3-4-3-1%200-3-5-2-3%201z)  I put the heart from this article in it's URL param - very handy when teaching SVG

 ## [SVG Crop](https://svgcrop.com/)